Emergency Preparedness for Caregivers

 - Cash and coins

-- Sanitation-related items, alcohol-based hand sanitizer, basic personal hygiene items such as toothbrush, toothpaste, denture needs, soap, shampoo, feminine products, wipes, bathroom tissue, garbage bags
+- Sanitation-related items, alcohol-based hand sanitizer, basic personal hygiene (i.e., toothbrush, toothpaste, denture needs, soap, shampoo, feminine products and wipes)

 - Copy of your birth certificate